Orbital Maneuvering System: Orion ESM main engine

-Following the retirement of the Shuttle, these engines were repurposed for use on the Orion spacecraft's service module.
-This variant uses Monomethylhydrazine as fuel, with MON-3 Mixed Oxides of Nitrogen as oxidizer.
-It is planned to be used for the first six flights of the Artemis program, afterwards it would be replaced by a new "Orion Main Engine" starting Artemis 7.
+Following the retirement of the Space Shuttle, these engines were repurposed for use on the Orion spacecraft's service module.
+This variant uses monomethylhydrazine as fuel, with MON-3 (mixed oxides of nitrogen) as oxidizer.
+It is planned to be used for the first six flights of the Artemis program; afterwards it would be replaced by a new "Orion Main Engine" starting with Artemis 7.